andypiper/awesome-modern-twitter-api/readme.md

 ## Libraries

 API libraries in a range of programming languages.
+This list is not intended to be comprehensive, but aims to include awesome libraries and SDKs that cover a solid range of API features and endpoints.
+It also does not express any order or priority or preference!

 ### C# / .NET